Routing

 See the Mastro guide for more about CSS, vanilla client-side JavaScript, and Reactive Mastro.

-For links (and also for references to unprocessed files), it’s easiest to always use absolute paths that start with a /.
-For example href="/assets/styles.css" above.
+For links (and other references to files and routes), itâs easiest to always use absolute paths that start with a / (for example href="/assets/styles.css" above).
+That way the links work on all of your pages, regardless of what the current pageâs URL is.

 The file-based router (default)